 The information you provide during an enquiry will be kept in an appointment record if you should request that we provide our services to you as a patient, otherwise enquiry messages and the information they contain will be deleted within 6 months.

 On first appointment, your case history file will be created.
 Your case history file is retained by the NHSC, kept in a physical record in a securely locked location for the duration of your treatment and for up to seven years afterwards for the purposes of providing any follow-up treatments and for maintaining our tax records.
 In addition, information and photographs from your case history file may be stored electronically in secure encrypted storage or transferred onto our password protected computer systems for the purposes of providing you with letters of diagnosis or referral to your GP or dermatologist.
 These letters are always sent directly to the patient who may then personally consent to their use by a GP or other third party.

-Your case history and all personal information you provide is used strictly within the NHSC for the provision of treatment and never shared or disclosed to a third party without your express consent, or in the unlikely event you are unable to provide consent toward protecting your vital interests.
+Your personal data and case history information is used strictly within the NHSC for the provision of treatment and never shared or disclosed to a third party without your express consent, or in the unlikely event you are unable to provide consent toward protecting your vital interests.

 We do not engage in marketing using the information you supply to us.